loyjoy/academy/live/live.md

 3. <b>If no agent is available choose</b>
 <br>a) Exit - returns to chatflow and goes into the next process</br>
-<br>b) Jump - choose where you want to send your customer if no agent is available</br>
+<br>b) Jump - decide where you want to send your customer if no agent is available</br>
 <br>c) Asynchronous response - Give your customer the option to get contacted via mail</br>

 4. Set <b>Waiting time in seconds for agents to respond</b>
-<br>a) Allows you to edit the time that the agents have to respond</br>
+<br>a) Allows you to edit the time agents have to respond</br>

-## How to use the Live chat as agent
+## How to use the Live chat as an agent
-Once the user enters the "Live chat" process module, the agents receive a message in their Live section and can reply.
+As soon as the user enters the "Live chat" process module, the agents receive a message in their Live section and can reply.
 Agents can use animations and lead the user to a certain experience or sub-process if needed.
 Important: Agents must go live and mark themselves as online to interact with users.

 1. Go to the Live tab in the LoyJoy Cloud